azutoolkit/cql/docs/Cql/Insert.md

 `Reference` < `Object`

-An insert statement builder class
-This class provides methods for building an insert statement It also provides methods for executing the statement
+The `Cql::Insert` class is responsible for building SQL `INSERT` statements.
+It provides methods to construct and execute these statements, allowing for both single and multiple record inserts.

-**Example** Inserting a record
+## Example: Inserting a Single Record

 ```crystal
 insert